RayDyuti/Data-Visualisation/README.md

 ## 📌 Overview
 This project is a complete data science workflow implemented in a Jupyter Notebook using Python.
 It covers all major stages of data analysis including data understanding, preprocessing, statistical analysis, and exploratory data analysis (EDA) on the UDPLag dataset.

-The goal of this assignment was to understand real-world data, clean and transform it, and extract meaningful insights using statistical and visualization techniques.
+The goal of this mini-project was to understand real-world data, clean and transform it, and extract meaningful insights using statistical and visualization techniques.

----

-## 👥 Group Details
-**Group Number:** (Add your group number here)

-**Members:**
-- Name – Reg No
-- Name – Reg No
-- Name – Reg No
-- Name – Reg No

 ---